zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The `logout` method is used to invalidate the JWT token.
 The token must be provided in the Cookie header and must follow the format accepted by the API ML.

-To use this method, call the method from your API.
+Call the `logout` method from your API in the following format:

 ```java
 void logout(String token) throws ZaasClientException, IOException, ZaasConfigurationException;